Designing an effective speed-training program - Part 4

 Intensity is the per cent of maximum performance that a particular exercise is performed.
 An athlete with a personal best in the 100m dash of 11.0 seconds who performs one run at 11.55 seconds equals an intensity of 95%.

-Density is the amount of recovery between bouts of exercise, but in relation to the amount of time said exercise takes to complete.
+Density is the amount of recovery between bouts of exercise, but about the amount of time said exercise takes to complete.
 An interval workout where an athlete runs for 45 seconds and jogs for 90 seconds is less dense than a workout where the athlete runs for 45 seconds and rests for 45 seconds.

-Restoration, or recovery, is the aided return of the athlete to his/her normal state through means such as massage, nutrition, hydration, recovery work, rest and relaxation.
-The term also refers to the amount of time required to go from the fatigued post workout state to the point of super adaptation.
+Restoration, or recovery, is the athlete's aided to return to his/her normal state through massage, nutrition, hydration, recovery work, rest, and relaxation.
+The term also refers to the amount of time required to go from the fatigued post-workout state to the point of super adaptation.
 For example, it may take 48-72 hours to fully recover from an intense neuromuscular training session.
-Adaptation takes place not from the workout itself, but from the effectiveness of the recovery mechanisms employed between (in the case of speed development) neuromuscular training days.
+Adaptation takes place, not from the workout itself, but the effectiveness of the recovery mechanisms employed between (in the case of speed development) neuromuscular training days.

 Also known as 'detraining', this is the loss of adaptation due to either lack of or inadequate training stimulus.
 How long it takes to start to 'get out of shape' depends on many variables and is of particular concern in track and field athletes during the peaking phase.
 For example, aerobic enzyme production begins to decrease after just 24 hours.
 Yet strength may be maintained for several weeks of inactivity, though muscle fibre size will decrease fairly quickly.

-Once you lay a foundation of general fitness in the preparation phases, your training must evolve toward the specific speed requirements of your athletes and sport.
-While general conditioning will have positive effects on other systems, maximal training response comes from training designed to stress the systems specific to that sport or event, at the intensity of and duration of the event.
+Once you lay a foundation of general fitness in the preparation phases, your training must evolve toward your athletes and the sport's specific speed requirements.
+While general conditioning will positively affect other systems, maximal training response comes from training designed to stress the systems specific to that sport or event, at the intensity of and duration of the event.
 This is why you cannot run slow all the time and get fast.
 An example would be improved reaction time and acceleration following a series of starting practice sessions.
-By considering how these factors will affect your athletes, you are in a better position to design a specific, individualized and effective speed training program for your athletes, regardless of the degree of bio-variability within the group.
-In the next issue, we look at the energy and body systems that we are training when trying to develop the speed of our athletes.
+By considering how these factors will affect your athletes, you are better positioned to design a specific, individualized and effective speed training program for your athletes, regardless of the degree of bio-variability within the group.
+In the next issue, we look at the energy and body systems that we are training when trying to develop our athletes' speed.

 This article first appeared in: